A World Where Your Vote Will Count

 5) No national government will be allowed to vote in international elections if it does not allow its own citizens to vote.
 United Nations delegates will be directly elected by the people instead of appointed by the national government, similar to election of United States senators instead of allowing them to be appointed by state governments.

 All adults will have the right to vote in future elections, but many can’t vote today.
-Some national governments in Africa and Asia still refuse to count their citizens’ votes, or force all citizens to vote for just one candidate.
+Some national governments in Africa and Asia still refuse to count their citizens’ votes or force all citizens to vote for just one candidate.
 Other governments in Europe, the Americas, and Oceania also refuse to count the votes of Africans and Asians by declaring them to be non-citizens and deporting them.
 See The Right To Migrate for a solution to that problem.
 The present report proposes new rules for counting votes and governing society within and across the nations of our world.

 Solutions